drtools-metric

 Description

-The DR-Tools Metric was born from the need to be a simple tool that could help developers in their daily work by presenting metrics and statistics related to the code.
+DR-Tools Metric was born out of the need for a simple tool that could support developers in their daily work by presenting meaningful metrics and statistics related to the code.

-The vast majority of metric tools are server-side, requiring multiple configurations and environments to be used.
-The DR-Tools Metric is a straightforward command-line interface (CLI) tool.
-We believe that the command line holds great power and flexibility.
+The vast majority of metric tools are server-side, requiring multiple configurations and complex environments to run.
+DR-Tools Metric, on the other hand, is a lightweight and straightforward command-line interface (CLI) tool.
+We believe the command line offers great power and flexibility.

-We studied and selected some contextualized metrics that, when combined, can provide many insights to developers before they even analyze the code.
-We also aim to present these metrics in a way that facilitates analysis for developers.
-Additionally, we defined a set of analysis heuristics based on these metrics to ease the process and educate developers in their investigations.
+We studied and selected a set of contextualized metrics that, when combined, can provide valuable insights to developers—even before they start analyzing the code.
+Our goal is also to present these metrics in a way that makes analysis easier and more intuitive.
+Additionally, we’ve defined a set of analysis heuristics based on these metrics to streamline the process and help educate developers during their investigations.

 drtools-metric in action